Graph factorization

 In graph theory, a factor of a graph G is a spanning subgraph, i.e., a subgraph that has the same vertex set as G. A k-factor of a graph is a spanning k-regular subgraph, and a k-factorization partitions the edges of the graph into disjoint k-factors.
 A graph G is said to be k-factorable if it admits a k-factorization.
-In particular, a 1-factor is a perfect matching, and a 1-factorization of a k-regular graph is an edge coloring with k colors.
-A 2-factor is a collection of cycles that spans all vertices of the graph.
+In particular, a 1-factor is a perfect matching, and a 1-factorization of a k-regular graph is a proper edge coloring with k colors.
+A 2-factor is a collection of disjoint cycles that spans all vertices of the graph.

 1-factorization

-If a graph is 1-factorable (i.e., has a 1-factorization), then it has to be a regular graph.
+If a graph is 1-factorable then it has to be a regular graph.
 However, not all regular graphs are 1-factorable.
 A k-regular graph is 1-factorable if it has chromatic index k; examples of such graphs include: